 "It was amazing.
 Most people would be scared, but Garrett was controlling everything in the critical part of the wave.
 It was an inspiring ride by an inspiring surfer", he adds.

 "I feel so blessed and honored to have been invited to explore this canyon and its special town.
-The waves here are such a mystery", says Garrett.
+The waves here are such a mystery," added Garrett.

 Watch the complete video of Garrett McNamara's big wave ride.